zenangst/Spots/README.md

 <br><br>
 </div>

-**Spots** is a view controller framework that makes your setup and future development blazingly fast.
-Because of its internal architecture and generic view models, you can easily move your view models into the cloud.
-This is super easy to do because **Spots** can translate JSON data into view model data right out-of-the-box.
+**Spots** is a cross platform view controller framework that helps you build component based UI.
+The internal architecture is built using generic view models that can be transform both to and from JSON.
+So, moving your UI code to a backend is as easy as pie.
-It is packed with convenience methods that are at your disposal through the public API.
+Data source and delegate setup is handled by **Spots**, so that you don’t have to.
+The public API is jam-packed with convenience methods for performing mutation, it is as easy as working with a regular collection type.

 ## Table of Contents